PrunaAI/ComfyUI_pruna/README.md

-# Pruna AI ComfyUI Integration
+# Pruna nodes for ComfyUI

-A custom node for ComfyUI that accelerates Stable Diffusion (SD) or Flux inference using [Pruna](https://docs.pruna.ai/en/latest/index.html).
-In its current form, the node provide compilations capabilities.
+This repository contains a custom compilation node for ComfyUI that accelerates Stable Diffusion (SD) and Flux inference using Pruna.

 ## Installation